 After completing our engagement with you, we are entitled to keep all your papers and documents while money is owing to us.
 After that we will return them to you at your request.
 We will not destroy documents you ask us to deposit in safe custody.
 Otherwise, we reserve the right to destroy papers seven years after delivery by us of a final invoice.
 This time limit also applies to documents held in electronic format.
 We will not, as a rule, retain paper copies of documents which are also held by us in scanned form or otherwise electronically unless you request us to do so.

-We are committed to promoting equality and diversity in all our dealings with clients, third parties and employees.
+We are committed to promoting equality, diversity & inclusion in all our dealings with clients, third parties and employees.

 You are kindly asked to let us know as soon as possible:

 - any change in billing details

 Notification should be sent to the person responsible for your work.